Freedom in the World

 A. Electoral Process: 11 / 12

-The Marshall Islands’ unicameral parliament (Nitijela) has 33 members or senators, who are elected to four-year terms from 24 electoral districts that roughly correspond to each atoll.
+The unicameral parliament (Nitijela) has 33 members who are elected to four-year terms from 24 electoral districts that roughly correspond to each atoll.
 All citizens 18 years and older can vote.
-The senators then elect one of their own as president for a four-year term; the president holds most executive power.
-An advisory body, the Council of Chiefs (Iroij) has 12 traditional leaders who are consulted on customary law.
+The senators elect one of their own as president for a four-year term; the president holds most executive power.
+An advisory body, the Council of Chiefs (Iroij), has 12 traditional leaders who are consulted on customary law.

-In the 2011 parliamentary elections, Aelon Kein Ad (AKA) took 20 seats.
-In January 2012, the parliament voted 21-to-11 for Christopher Loeak to replace Jurelang Zedkaia as the president.
+In the 2011 parliamentary elections, Aelon Kein Ad (AKA) took 20 seats, and Christopher Loeak was elected to replace Jurelang Zedkaia as the president.

 B. Political Pluralism and Participation: 15 / 16